ibm-cloud-docs/cis/cname-setup.md

     ```
     {: codeblock}

-1. Add the record `cloudflare-verify` to the parent DNS zone indicated by the `verification-key` (in this example, `ibmnetworkdemo.com`).
+1. Add the record `cloudflare-verify` to the parent DNS zone indicated by the `verification-key` (in this example, `ibmnetworkdemo.com`):

     ```sh
     txt cloudflare-verify.ibmnetworkdemo.com  476754457-428595283
     ```
     {: pre}

-1. After {{site.data.keyword.cis_short_notm}} verifies the record, the zone will be activated.
+1. After {{site.data.keyword.cis_short_notm}} verifies the record, the zone is activated.
 This process might take several hours.

 ## Verify the CNAME
 {: #verification}